dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

 **Cons**

 - Users need to enable IPMI on target servers.
-- Servers require a manual PXE boot after the first run of the provision tool.
+- Servers require a manual PXE boot after the first run of the provision tool

 For more information regarding switch-based discovery, `click here <switch-based.html>`_